The Relationship between Nutrition and Mental Health

-It is widely acknowledged that eating a nutritious and balanced diet is good for one’s physical health, leading to a decrease in risk of developing cardiovascular disease, diabetes and even certain cancers.
+It is widely acknowledged that eating a nutritious and balanced diet is good for one’s physical health, leading to a decrease in the risk of developing cardiovascular disease, diabetes and even certain cancers.
 However, the link between diet and mental health is overlooked.

 Whilst the food an individual consumes is certainly not the sole cause of mental illness, such as depression, it can have a significant impact, either significantly increasing or decreasing depressive factors, depending on the diet type.
 As with physical health, diets rich in fresh produce, whole grains and lean proteins are, on the whole, better for our mental health, too.

 As such, Public Health England advise that employers have provisions in place to ensure their employees eat healthily (amongst other things), stating that employers should provide employees with healthier food and drink options.
 In essence, they determined that employees that are in good health are less likely to need time off work and are more likely to be productive when there.